IamShubhamSingha/Hotel-Booking-Dapp/README.md

 5. Setup [Moralis.io](https://moralis.io/) server.
 6. Thats it.

 Note: This project also have Google Map API integration.
-You can generate you free API and use it.
+You can generate your free API and use it.

 <br>
 <br>